Audits drive continuous improvement and ensure installation problems are dealt with promptly.

 - what is required to resolve this non-compliance

-- the matter being referred to Energy Safe Victoria and the Clean Energy Council to determine if further action is needed.
+- the matter being referred as appropriate to Energy Safe Victoria, the Building and Plumbing Commission and the Clean Energy regulators accreditation scheme operator or battery accreditation provider to determine if further action is needed.

-The retailer must contact the customer within seven days to arrange a time to complete any rectification works.
+The retailer must contact the customer within 7 days to arrange a time to complete any rectification works.
+Where an “Unsafe” report has been issued, you were advised to render the system safe and rectify any identified non-compliance at the time of the audit.

 Step six: Rectifications completed

-At this step the retailer advises Solar Victoria that all rectification work is complete (within 30 days) and uploads evidence of satisfactory rectification works to the Solar Victoria portal.
+At this step the retailer let us know that all rectification work is complete (within 30 days) and uploads evidence of satisfactory rectification works via the Solar Victoria portal.

-At this step Solar Victoria aggregates audit data and advises the retailer of their performance and any actions they will need to take to improve future performance.
+Throughout the audit process, we aggregate audit data and may advise the retailer and installer of their performance and any actions they will need to take to improve future performance.

-If audit findings are unacceptable, Solar Victoria can make decisions about whether individuals or companies may continue to take part in the Solar Homes or Solar for Business programs.
+If audit findings are unacceptable, we may decide whether individuals or companies can continue to participate in the Solar Homes Program.

-Some issues will be considered by an audit safety committee.
-The committee includes members from Solar Victoria, WorkSafe Victoria, Energy Safe Victoria, the Victorian Building Authority, Consumer Affairs Victoria and the Clean Energy Council.
+Some issues will be considered by the Solar Victoria Enforcement Committee.
+The committee includes members from Solar Victoria, WorkSafe Victoria, Energy Safe Victoria, Building and Plumbing Commission, Consumer Affairs Victoria, Essential Services Commission and the Clean Energy Regulators accreditation scheme operator or battery accreditation provider.

-This group will consider any action already taken by individual agencies and determine whether the matter needs to be referred to the Clean Energy Council or Solar Victoria for further action.
+This group will consider any action already taken by individual agencies and determine whether the matter needs to be referred to the Clean Energy Regulator’s accreditation scheme operator, battery accreditation provider or Solar Victoria for further action.

 Others notified of unsafe installations

-If non-compliance issues are found with solar hot water installations, we will notify the Victorian Building regarding enforcement and rectification.
+If non-compliance issues are found with solar, battery or hot water installations, we will notify the Energy Safe Victoria, Clean Energy Regulator’s accreditation scheme operator and/or the Building and Plumbing Commission regarding enforcement and rectification.

-In addition to the Solar Homes and Solar for Business audits, other safety checks include:
+In addition to the Solar Homes Program audits, other safety checks include:

 How to provide feedback on audits